-The move toward urgent care centers is partly due to a high convenience quotient; despite the overwhelming demand from the American public, most urgent care facilities (Urgent Care Extra included) have an average wait time of 15-20 minutes.
+The move toward urgent care centers is partly due to a high convenience quotient; despite the overwhelming demand from the American public, most urgent care facilities (Banner Urgent Care included) have an average wait time of 15-20 minutes.
 Just try that at an emergency room any day of the week!

 According to the U.S. News & World Report, the average wait time at an emergency room is over 30 minutes.
 Once the treatment time – another 90 minutes, minimum – is calculated, the total time spent at ERs is well over two hours.
 Contrast that with the quick, efficient treatment that patients receive at immediate care walk-in facilities, and it’s easy to see why the urgent care vs. primary care discussion is quickly becoming one-sided.

 If you’re willing to dig a little deeper into the primary care vs. urgent care issue, it’s easier to understand the “how” and “why” urgent care is becoming so popular.
 Here are some things you probably didn’t know about urgent care walk-in healthcare centers:

 - According to an industry-wide research study, nearly 90% of urgent care centers expect to see significantly more patient visits from the previous year.

 - From the same study, more than 8 in 10 immediate care walk-in clinics showed a “total patient processing” time (waiting, care, patient release and sign-off) of approximately 60 minutes – significantly less than the 2+ hours at most ERs, and yet another reason why it’s not simply the “urgent care vs. primary care cost” factor that explains the impressive growth of urgent care centers across the U.S.

 - Roughly 50% of all urgent care center visits cost less than $175, while the typical ER visit approaches $1,400!